raclettejs/raclette-docs/docs/workbench/introduction.md

 # raclette Workbench

 ![Login](/graphics/workbench/login.png)
-The raclette Workbench is a built-in interface that ships with every Raclette installation.
+The raclette Workbench is a built-in interface that ships with every raclette installation.
 It serves as the central control panel for managing and configuring your project — without the need to write code.

 The workbench is primarily designed for **admin users**, not developers.
 It provides a visual interface for defining the structure, views, and interactions of the application.